 - The Pet Fund provides financial aid for pets who need non-basic, non-urgent care.

 - Trio Animal Foundation helps shelters, rescues and individuals pay medical bills of homeless pets.

-- Red Rover provides a listing of organizations that provide financial assistance for veterinary care, organized by state/national, disease, breed and other relevant factors.
+- Red Rover provides a listing of organizations that provide financial assistance for veterinary care, organized by state/national, disease, breed and other factors.

 - Feline Veterinary Emergency Assistance (cats only) is for owners who cannot afford necessary, life-saving veterinary care.